oslabs-beta/BottleNetes/utils/INFO.md

 # ABOUT THIS FOLDER

 This folder is used to store Utilities Configuration.
-Right now it is only contains the configuration for JWT.
+Right now it only contains the configuration for JWT.